 Traditional HR is most concerned with maintaining compliance with all health, safety, and employer regulations.
 You’re responsible for following local and federal labor laws, tax codes, and health/safety requirements and keeping up-to-date documentation for all of it.

 Attracting talent and incentivizing them to stay is key in a new business if you want the best of the best to join your business.
-The best way to do that is typically with competitive employee benefits and compensation packages.
+Typically, the best way to do that is with competitive employee benefits and compensation packages.

-New hires will want to know how their salary structure looks like (base and commission, salary, hourly, etc.) and will expect competitive payment rates within the industry.
-They’ll also want an attractive policy around holidays, vacation, and sick days, as well as health and retirement benefits for them and their families.
+New hires will want to know their salary structure (base and commission, salary, hourly, etc.) and will expect competitive payment rates within the industry.
+They’ll also want an attractive policy for holidays, vacation, flexible work, and sick days, as well as healthcare and retirement benefits for them and their families.

 In addition to all of this, you should also have an HR plan in place to process payroll regularly, so new hires know when and how they can expect their payments.